Xaisomboun province: Economy

 The economic centre of the province lies in Xaisomboun town, Anouvong District.
-There are copper and gold mining operations nearby at Sana Somboun, with companies such as Phu Bia Mining Limited operating.
+There are copper and gold mining operations at Sana Somboun, with companies such as Phu Bia Mining Limited operating.

-Phu Kam and Ban Houayxai Gold-Silver are notable mines in the area, with the Phu Kham mine producing 83,680 tonnes of copper concentrate and 70,787 ounces of gold and Ban Houayxai Gold-Silver producing 108,570 oz of gold and 666,628 oz of silver in 2018.
+Phu Kam and Ban Houayxai Gold-Silver are some mines in the area, with the Phu Kham mine producing 83,680 tonnes of copper concentrate and 70,787 ounces of gold and Ban Houayxai Gold-Silver producing 108,570 oz of gold and 666,628 oz of silver in 2018.
 The Phu Bia Mining Company began operations in 2006 and as of June 2019 had given nearly 6,248 trillion kip (US$716 million) in cumulative contributions to the government, generating over 3200 jobs for mainly Hmong locals.
 Phu Bia has permission to mine until at least 2021.

 The locals are mainly involved in cultivation, fish-raising, poultry and livestock.
-Despite local conflict in recent years, the tourism industry is taking off in the province.

 In 2021, Xaisomboun provincial officials announced the development of Phou Bia Mountain as a "sustainable development tourism site", valued at some US$500 million.
 The development will center on Phou Houa Xang Village, in Anouvong District, Xaisomboun, under a 99 year concession.